1. Example Gallery¶

 File: examples/achromat.py

-This example demonstrates the effect of an achromatic doublet on the dispersion.
-Ray sources consist of different monochromatic spectral lines to show the different focal lengths.
+This example demonstrates the effect of an achromatic doublet on chromatic light.
+The two ray sources consist of three monochromatic spectral lines to simulate the different focal lengths.
 The “Use achromatic doublet” option in the “Custom” GUI tab toggles the use of this doublet.
 In the unchecked case a standard doublet with same optical power of 30 D is simulated, showing significant longitudinal chromatic aberration (LCA).

 Fig. 1.1 Overview of the scene¶

-Fig. 1.2 Uncorrected case with 1.06 D difference in optical power between blue and red.¶
+Fig. 1.2 Uncorrected case with 1.06 D difference in optical power between blue and red wavelengths.¶

 Fig. 1.3 The achromatic doublet reduces the LCA to just 0.03 D.¶